Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

 # Simple OpenRCT2 plugin template with Typescript

-A simple and minimal template for OpenRCT2 plugins, using Typescript and including hot reload support.
+A simple and minimal template for OpenRCT2 plugins, using Typescript, without any unnecessary extra's.

+Also supports:
+- Automatic plugin reload in OpenRCT2 (hot reload);
+- Out of the box minification to improve file sizes;
+- Support for external NPM packages (like FlexUI).

 ## How to start